food import saudi

 Another category that saw a rise in imports is fresh fruits, especially exotic fruits and fresh vegetables.
 In the category of exotic fruits, bananas, watermelons, apples, and pineapples are highly requested and Latin America remains the major supplier.

-In the case of vegetables, China, Netherlands, Belgium, Turkey and Australia represent the biggest suppliers, being imported US$126.08 million for this segment.
+In the case of vegetables, China, Netherlands, Belgium, Turkey and Australia represent the biggest suppliers.
+Imports reached US$126.08 million for this segment.

 THREE FOOD IMPORTERS FROM SAUDI ARABIA